brunokoga/pathfinder-markdown/prd_markdown/mastery/nPCGallery/criminalsI.md

 Pickpockets are the bane of the marketplace—innocuous waifs with innocent smiles and deft hands who can cut a purse in an eyeblink.
 Pickpockets could also serve as any of the countless street urchins or guttersnipes found on the streets of any large city.

 Adding a dagger or short sword turns a pickpocket into a desperate mugger.
-Replacing [Deft Hands](../../feats.html#_deft-hands) with [Deceitful](../../feats.html#_deceitful) and changing [Skill Focus](../../feats.html#_skill-focus) from [Sleight of Hand](../../skills/sleightOfHand.html#_sleight-of-hand) to [Bluff](../../skills/bluff.html#_bluff) can make a con artist pickpocket, while changing [Skill Focus](../../feats.html#_skill-focus) to [Disable Device](../../skills/disableDevice.html#_disable-device) makes for a good apprentice lock-picker or trapspringer.
-Replacing the [Appraise](../../skills/appraise.html#_appraise) skill with [Perform](../../skills/perform.html#_perform) creates common acrobats, jugglers, or mummers, perhaps members of a troupe that engages in a little larceny on the side.
+Replacing [Deft Hands](../../feats.md#_deft-hands) with [Deceitful](../../feats.md#_deceitful) and changing [Skill Focus](../../feats.md#_skill-focus) from [Sleight of Hand](../../skills/sleightOfHand.md#_sleight-of-hand) to [Bluff](../../skills/bluff.md#_bluff) can make a con artist pickpocket, while changing [Skill Focus](../../feats.md#_skill-focus) to [Disable Device](../../skills/disableDevice.md#_disable-device) makes for a good apprentice lock-picker or trapspringer.
+Replacing the [Appraise](../../skills/appraise.md#_appraise) skill with [Perform](../../skills/perform.md#_perform) creates common acrobats, jugglers, or mummers, perhaps members of a troupe that engages in a little larceny on the side.

 In pairs (CR 1), one pickpocket usually provides a distraction for her partner to take advantage of.
 In large cities and markets, pickpockets often work in gangs of six (CR 4) or even more.
-A wanderer might employ a pickpocket assistant (CR 3), while a storyteller or minstrel might employ half a dozen pickpockets to help âworkâ the crowd (CR 5 or 6).
+A wanderer might employ a pickpocket assistant (CR 3), while a storyteller or minstrel might employ half a dozen pickpockets to help “work” the crowd (CR 5 or 6).
 A shady barkeep might keep two pickpockets on staff disguised as serving girls, along with his two regular barmaids, to supplement his tavern's income (CR 5).

 **Street Thug CR 1**